chaitjo/personalized-dialog/README.md

 # Personalization in Goal-Oriented Dialog
 This repository contains code for the paper ["Personalization in Goal-Oriented Dialog"](https://arxiv.org/abs/1706.07503) by Chaitanya Joshi, Fei Mi and Boi Faltings.
 We introduce a set of 5 tasks for testing end-to-end dialog systems in a goal-oriented setting with a focus on personalization of conversation.
 We also provide baselines using various models and publicize our implementations and experimental results through this repository.

+The arXiv paper does not contain details on the new **split memory** model yet.
+The latest version of the paper which was submitted to the NIPS '18 workshop on Conversational AI can be found [here](http://chaitjo.github.io/res/Personalization_in_Goal-oriented_Dialog.pdf).

 ## Dataset
 The Personalized Dialog dataset can be downloaded using `build_data.py`.
 Alternatively, it is accessable using [this link](https://www.dropbox.com/s/4i9u4y24pt3paba/personalized-dialog-dataset.tar.gz?dl=1) or through the [ParlAI framework](http://parl.ai/) for dialog AI research.